-Such documents should never be returned to the holder but preferably the offence should be denounced and the document transmitted to the authorities of the issuing third country.
-However, in case of disproportionate punishment for such offence on the part of the third state concerned, the consulate should not make such denunciation to the authorities of third country concerned.
+Such documents should never be returned to the holder but preferably the offence should be reported and the document transmitted to the authorities of the issuing third country.
+However, in case of disproportionate punishment for such offence on the part of the third state concerned, the consulate should not report the case to the authorities of third country concerned.